U.S. Route 17: North Carolina

-In Wilmington, North Carolina, US 17 (here concurrent with I-140) crosses the Northeast Cape Fear River between New Hanover County and Brunswick County over the Dan Cameron Bridge.
-Between New Bern and James City, US 17 (concurrent with US 70 and North Carolina Highway 55 [NC 55]) crosses the Trent River by way of the Freedom Memorial Bridge.
+In Wilmington, US 17 (here concurrent with I-140) crosses the Northeast Cape Fear River between New Hanover and Brunswick counties over the Dan Cameron Bridge.
+Between New Bern and James City, US 17 (concurrent with US 70 and North Carolina Highway 55, or NC 55) crosses the Trent River by way of the Freedom Memorial Bridge.
 Farther east, between James City and Bridgeton, US 17, still concurrent with NC 55, crosses the Neuse River over the Neuse River Bridge.

 In Washington, US 17 crosses the Pamlico River over the Pamlico-Tar River Bridge.
 Farther along, in Williamston, US 17 (concurrent with US 13) crosses the Roanoke River, then the Cashie River at Windsor.
-At the Bertie County-Chowan county line, US 17 traverses the Chowan River on the Chowan River Bridge, one of the longest bridges along US 17's route.
+At the Bertie County–Chowan county line, US 17 traverses the Chowan River on the Chowan River Bridge, one of the longest bridges along US 17's route.
 In Perquimans County, US 17 (here concurrent with NC 37) crosses the Yeopim River and the Perquimans River at Hertford.
 Crossing into Pasquotank County over the Little River, US 17 enters Elizabeth City and begins a short concurrency with US 158.
 At Morgan's Corner, the US 158 concurrency ends, and US 17 crosses the Pasquotank River into Camden County before heading north into Virginia.

 Virginia

-US 17 enters Virginia into the city of Chesapeake, Virginia, running along the border of the Great Dismal Swamp.
+US 17 enters Virginia into the city of Chesapeake, running along the border of the Great Dismal Swamp.
 It runs through more of the city of Chesapeake and around the cities of Portsmouth and Norfolk before it crosses the James River between Newport News and Isle of Wight County on the James River Bridge concurrent with US 258.
-The route also crosses the York River between Gloucester County and York County at Yorktown on the George P. Coleman Bridge.
-Finally, US 17 traverses the Rappahannock River between Stafford County and Spotsylvania County at Fredericksburg as it overlaps I-95.
+The route also crosses the York River between Gloucester and York counties at Yorktown on the George P. Coleman Memorial Bridge.
+Finally, US 17 traverses the Rappahannock River between Stafford and Spotsylvania counties at Fredericksburg as it overlaps I-95.
 Then it traverses the Blue Ridge Mountains through Fauquier County and crosses the town of Warrenton.
 It then merges with I-66 in Marshall and runs concurrently until Delaplane.
 The highway terminates at a junction with US 11 and US 522 in Winchester.

 History

 Florida

 From 1956 until 1993, US 17 signs in Florida featured black numbering on a yellow shield.
-The color coding of U.S. Routes by the Florida Department of Transportation was stopped when the state could only use federal funding for stock black-and-white; a few yellow US 17 signs remain.
+The color coding of U.S. Highways by the Florida Department of Transportation was stopped when the state could only use federal funding for stock black-and-white; a few yellow US 17 signs remain.